peteracol/peteracol/README.md

 * 🤝  I'm open to collaborating on Survey Design and Analysis projects
 * 🤝  I'm open to collaborating on Survey Design and Analysis projects
 *    I hold a postgraduate degree in Statistics and in Computing & Information Systems
-*    I am a Microsoft Certified System Administrator and a Certified CompTIA A+
+*    I am a Microsoft Certified System Administrator and a Certified CompTIA A+ Professional

-📊 Proficient in Python, SQL, and data visualization tools (Matplotlib, Seaborn).
+* 📊 Proficient in SQL, Python, R, Excel and data visualization tools (Power BI, Tableau and Looker Studio)
-🧩 Skilled in data cleaning, exploratory data analysis (EDA), and statistical modelling.
+* 🧩 Skilled in data cleaning, exploratory data analysis (EDA), and statistical analysis
-🌐 Curious about web scraping and API integration.
+* 🌐 Curious about Azure Data Analytics

 ## Projects